 What do I need from you to get started?

 I’ve found knowing who your competitors are is an excellent place to start when thinking about your brand image.
 Finding out who your target audience is and what appeals to them will significantly improve your brand image and content.

 What software did you use?

-I created the following package designs in Adobe Illustrator software; it’s always a good idea to create your packaging as a vector graphic.
+I created the following package designs in Adobe Illustrator software; it’s always a good idea to make your packaging as a vector graphic.
 The printers need to get them to fit their templates precisely.